New Year’s Hikes

-We’re ringing in the New Year with 2016 hiking resolutions!
-Whether you are determined to get in shape or spend more time with your family, here are a few hiking goals to hold yourself to this year.
+We’re ringing in the new year with hiking resolutions!
+Whether you are determined to get in shape or spend more time with your family, here are a few new year’s hiking goals to hold yourself to this year.

 1. Go someplace new